nmrih/source-game/README.md

 * Before you submit the issue, check your Dumps folder (located in steam\dumps) to see if there's a newly generated .mdmp file (They normally look like "crash_nmrih.exe248123_1.dmp")
 * If there is an .mdmp file, upload and attach it to your issue ticket and then submit it

-If you use Linux or Mac and your game crashes, please check the Steam System Information window (Steam > Help > System Information) to see if an error has been reported in the output window.
+If you use Linux and your game crashes, please check the Steam System Information window (Steam > Help > System Information) to see if an error has been reported in the output window.
 If there is one, the report will also list out a location where it will generate a crash file, generally located in /tmp/dumps.

-For Ubuntu Linux users (or anyone using Unity/Gnome):
+For Ubuntu Linux users (or anyone using Unity/GNOME):
 * Open up your File manager (the File Cabinet icon on the side bar).
 * Under Devices, click Computer.
 * Now double click on the tmp folder.
 * You should see a dumps folder, containing some files.
-Either post them in GitHub (the .mdmp files), or send an email to support@nmrih.com with the files attached.

-For Mac users:
-* Open up Finder
-* Search for tmp/dumps
+Post the .mdmp files in GitHub.

 Code of Conduct
 -------